rurbin3/ZKit-Framework/README.md

 ZKit Is A Framework Written In Pure Python For Hacking . hacking is colorful .

-No need for updating it manualy . zkit will check for updates everytime you run it .
+No need for updating it manualy . zkit will check for updates everytime you run it . and will warn you about the new release

 and updating it is very easy . just go to the root directory of zkit and run `python updater.py update`